(Last Update: 09/24/2024)

 Standard Box Spring in Innerspring Mattresses:

 A standard box spring typically measures around 9 inches in height.
-It's designed to offer plenty of support and elevate a mattress significantly off the ground, making it easier to get in and out of bed.
+It's designed to offer plenty of support and elevate a mattress significantly off the ground.
 This is a good choice if you have a traditional innerspring mattress and a high bed frame.

 Split Box Spring: